rockman007372/Obsidian-Vault/HDFS.md

 #### Solution

-Instead of moving data to workers, we move the workers to where the data is located!
+Instead of moving data to workers, we move the workers to where the data is located.
 - Store data on the local disks of nodes in the cluster.
 - Start up workers on the node that has the data.